Interaction design students

 In Their Words

-One of my favorite classes was interaction design.
-Something we did through that class was target a specific field that needed UX assistance—in this case healthcare—which then lead me to my career in UX and healthcare.
-Specific projects included things like creating interfaces that minimize data for doctors to visualize, as they have to take in a lot of information quickly, or working on assignments like a heart rate monitor screen and a pill tracking app.
+One of my favorite classes was Interaction Design.
+We targeted a field that needed UX assistance—healthcare—which led to my career in UX and healthcare.
+We created interfaces that minimized data for doctors to visualize and worked on a heart rate monitor screen and pill tracking app.

 We revise the major approximately once every four years to address changes in technology and the industry.
 LVC is one of the first in the mid-Atlantic to make design thinking/human-centered design central to curricula.